 Drink at the Hofbräuhaus

-I know, I know, this is as touristy as the Neuschwanstein castle but if you want to get the Bavarian traditional experience, slamming 1 litre beers and eating an oversized pretzel, this is the place to be.
+I know, I know, this is as touristy as the Neuschwanstein castle but if you want to get the Bavarian traditional experience, slamming 1 liter beers and eating an oversized pretzel, this is the place to be.
 The atmosphere is very cheerful and active with live traditional music playing, people chatting and drinking.
 It was already fun just to walk in there.

 The only problem is that it is always crowded so you will have to find a spot yourself by stalking people and making awkward eye contact with those who are stalling.